ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Results and Analysis

 We subsequently seek to understand how much our dataset advances the performance of ISLR models in ASL, compared to previous datasets.
 To do this, we compared our model trained on our dataset, to a public model trained on the previously largest ASL ISLR dataset, WLASL-2000 \cite{wlasl}; see \autoref{tab:datasets}.
 We made no changes to model architecture compared to the ASL Citizen I3D model, meaning that any improvements are because of the training data, not model capacity.

-A direct comparison of these models is challenging because these models use independent gloss mappings.
-Not only does this mean that the number of classes differs between models, but the same English gloss in our model may refer to a different sign in WLASL-2000.
-We overcome this challenge by comparing the models in two distinct ways (benchmarks in \autoref{tab:oldbaselines-subset}).
+Directly comparing these models is challenging because they use independent gloss mappings.
+As a result, the number of classes differs, and the same English gloss in one model may refer to a different sign in the other.
+We overcome this challenge by comparing the models in two ways (\autoref{tab:oldbaselines-combined}).

 First, we directly compared metrics on our test set to previously reported accuracy on the WLASL-2000 test set.
 While this comparison does not account for potential differences in test set difficulty, we believe our test dataset is more challenging than that of WLASL-2000.
-First, unlike WLASL-2000, we evaluate on unseen signers.
-Second, our vocabulary size is larger.
-Under this comparison, our model achieves a top-1 accuracy of 62.10\% on the ASL Citizen test set, while \cite{wlasl} reports a top-1 accuracy of 32.48\% on the WLASL-2000 test set.
+Unlike WLASL-2000, we evaluate on unseen signers, and our vocabulary is larger.
+Comparing top-1 accuracy, we achieve 63.10\% on the ASL Citizen test set, while \cite{wlasl} reports 32.48\% on the WLASL-2000 test set.

-Second, we reduced our test set to a subset of glosses that we were confident referred to the same sign in both ASL Citizen and WLASL-2000, and used this test set to compare models trained on ASL Citizen and WLASL-2000.
-We used a reduced version of ASL Citizen's test set to ensure it would not contain anyone seen during training by \textit{either} model, allowing for a more fair comparison.
-We excluded any sign with a documented variant in either dataset, and matched glosses only if there was an exact match in English gloss between the two datasets.
-This procedure resulted in a reduced dataset with 1,075 glosses (``Subset'' in our tables).
-To ensure these glosses referred to the same signs, an author fluent in ASL examined one example per sign from each dataset for 100 random signs, and did not find any discrepancies.
-To control for both models outputting different numbers of classes, we recalculated the softmax on only the logits corresponding to the 1,075 overlapping glosses (effectively excluding predictions for classes outside of this subset).
-Under this comparison, top-1 accuracy is 73.38\% for our model vs. 8.50\% for the WLASL-2000 model.
-We hypothesize that the drastic drop in accuracy for WLASL-2000 also relative to its original test set (32.48\%) is because the model was originally evaluated on seen users, and fails to generalize to unseen users.
+Second, we reduced our test set to a subset of glosses that refer to the same sign in ASL Citizen and WLASL-2000, and used this test set to compare models trained on ASL Citizen and WLASL-2000.
+We used a reduced version of ASL Citizen's test set to ensure it would not contain anyone seen in training by \textit{either} model, enabling a more fair comparison.
+We excluded any sign with a documented variant in either dataset, and looked for exact gloss matches across datasets.
+This produced a set of 1,075 glosses (``Subset'' in our tables).
+To verify matches, an author fluent in ASL examined one example per sign from each dataset for 100 random signs, and did not find any discrepancies.
+To control for models outputting different numbers of classes, we recalculated the softmax on only the logits for the 1,075 overlapping glosses (effectively excluding predictions outside this set).
+Under this comparison, top-1 accuracy is 74.16\% for our model vs. 8.49\% for the WLASL-2000 model.
+We hypothesize that the accuracy drop for WLASL-2000, also relative to its original test set (32.48\%), is because the model was originally evaluated on seen users, and fails to generalize to unseen users.